dlk3/udm-hacks/openvpn-udm/README.md

 # The subnet definition used here must match the that defined in the OpenVPN server.conf
 /usr/sbin/iptables $1 FORWARD -i tun0 -s 10.8.0.0/24 -d 10.8.0.0/24 -j DROP
 ```
-If the <code>server</code> directive in the server configuration file specifies a different subnet beside <code>10.8.0.0 255.255.255.0</code> then I would need to change this rule to match.
+If the <code>server</code> directive in the server configuration file specifies a subnet other than <code>10.8.0.0 255.255.255.0</code> then I would need to change this rule to match.

 ### Script command line options

-This script can also be used to manually control the OpenVPN server and the <code>iptables</code> rules if that's ever necessary:
+The <code>15-openvpn-server.sh</code> script can also be used to manually control the OpenVPN server and the <code>iptables</code> rules if that's ever necessary:

 - Start the OpenVPN server<br /><code>/mnt/data/openvpn/15-openvpn-server</code>
 - Stop the OpenVPN server<br /><code>/mnt/data/openvpn/15-openvpn-server stop</code>
-- Delete the iptables rules associated with the OpenVPN server<br /><code>/mnt/data/openvpn/15-openvpn-server delete-iptables</code>
+- Delete the iptables rules associated with the OpenVPN server<br /><code>/mnt/data/openvpn/15-openvpn-server delete_rules</code>

 ## Creating OpenVPN configuration files for clients

 I create, store and manage my OpenVPN client configuration files on the UDM using the PKI that I created using EasyRSA when I configured the server.
 I have created a script that generates a single <code>*.ovpn</code> file that contains the configuration directives plus the certificates and keys that the client needs to connect.

-The <code>mk-ovpn</code> script I use is **here** in my GitHub repository.
-I copied it to the <code>/mnt/data/openvpn</code> directory on my UDM.
+The [mk-ovpn](https://github.com/dlk3/udm-hacks/blob/master/openvpn-udm/mk-ovpn) script I use is in this GitHub repository.
+It is in the <code>/mnt/data/openvpn</code> directory on my UDM.
 Now, when I want to create an OpenVPN configuration file for a client I connect to my UDM via ssh and enter:
 ```
 /mnt/data/openvpn/mk-ovpn client-name
 ```